 There are two sources of gas in the digestive system.
 One is gas produced by the bacteria in the gut.
 The other is air or gas that is swallowed when you eat or drink.
 The biggest offender here is carbonated beverages like soda or fizzy drinks.

 They contain bubbles with carbon dioxide, a gas that can be released from the liquid after it reaches your stomach.
-Chewing gum, drinking through a straw and eating while talking or while in a hurry can also lead to an increased amount of swallowed air.
+Chewing gum, drinking through a straw, and eating while talking or while in a hurry can also lead to an increased amount of swallowed air.

 4- Don’t Eat Foods That Give You Gas

 Some high-fiber foods can make people produce large amounts of gas.
 Major players include legumes like beans and lentils, as well as some whole grains.
 Try keeping a food diary to figure out if certain foods tend to make you gassier or bloated than others.
 Fatty foods can also slow down digestion and the emptying of the stomach.
 This can have benefits for satiety (and possibly help with weight loss) but can be a problem for people with a tendency to bloat.
-Try eating less beans and fatty foods to see if it helps.
+Try eating fewer beans and fatty foods to see if it helps.

 5- Take Digestive Enzyme Supplements